DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 end
 ```

-You can also override default expiration time:
+You can also override default expiration time and namespace:

 ```ruby
 class GraphqSchema < GraphQL::Schema